Throughout the Secondary school the English department offers integrated programmes in Language and Literature.

-Both the Literature and Language courses contain a coursework element.
-In both cases, there is no requirement that all students submit on the same topic.
+The Language course contains a coursework element.
+There is no requirement that all students submit on the same topic.
 CIE training encourages teachers to look for coursework opportunities that arise naturally from learning taking place in lessons.
-Coursework assignments, as well as final pieces, will therefore differ from class to class and students will complete a range of pieces of extended work which could form part of their coursework portfolio
+Coursework assignments, as well as final pieces, will therefore differ from class to class and students will complete a range of pieces of extended work which could form part of their coursework portfolio.

 In Language, students must submit a portfolio of three assignments, each of which covers a specific type of writing.
 The folder is given a universal mark, and is worth 50 % of the final mark.
 Folders are moderated externally.

 In both subjects, students may make full use of dictionaries and thesauri and, if word processing work, spell check.
 Typos will, however, be considered to be mistakes.
 Students will be given a checklist to help them edit their own work, as well as access to assessment criteria.

 The rules that govern coursework are the same for both Literature and Language.
 To quote the Guide: